-Jason stood under the of his car as he leaned over the grill and tried to figure out the best way to install the new radiator hose.
-He slid the hose downward between the radiator, the front of the motor, and around the fan belt.
+Jason stood under the of his car and leaned over the front grill.
+He peered down at the narrow space between the radiator and motor and tried to figure out the best way to install the new radiator hose.
+He slid the hose downward into the narrow space and around the fan belt.
 He fitted one end onto the intake nozzle of the water pump and tried to push on the rigid hose.
 The hose barely moved, then he tried to wriggle it onto the nozzle.
-He struggled some more in the cramped engine space and was getting frustrated, then he heard the door from the house to the garage open and close.
+He struggled some more in the cramped engine space and was becoming frustrated.
+He then heard the door from the house to the garage open and close.
 He looked up from under the hood, saw his father, and felt some relief from his irritation.

 “How’s it going?” father asked.